 Rome and Carthage had been at peace for many years.
 However, as their spheres of influence grew close to each other, both sides became suspicious.

-During the 3rd century BC, the Romans became had become concerned that Carthage might want control over southern Italy, while the Carthaginians feared Roman interference in their economic interests in Sicily.
+During the 3rd century BC, the Romans became concerned that Carthage wanted control over southern Italy, while the Carthaginians feared Roman interference in their economic interests in Sicily.

 The two cultures had made a series of treaties to protect their own regional power bases as a way to maintain the positive relations.